 All requests for public records must specifically identify and describe each record requested; include the date of the request, the requester’s name, address, telephone number and signature; include certification the individual submitting the request is a United States resident; and, if duplication of records is requested, appropriate payment.

-- Please use the IU13 Records Request Form to facilitate records requests.
+- Please use the Pennsylvania Office of Open Records Standard Right-to-Know Request Form to facilitate records requests.

 1020 New Holland Avenue